srkrish2/innovation17/README.md

 3. In browser, go to [http://localhost:8080](http://localhost:8080)

 ## Using mturk sandbox
-- You can run mturk tests without payments via https://requestersandbox.mturk.com
+- By default this code will run on mturk sandbox - mturk without payments
-- To configure the code, edit `mturk/mturk.properties`
+- To switch from sandbox to real, edit `mturk/mturk.properties`

 ## Frontend - server communication
 ### /problems page parser input